mab-rook/mab-rook/README.md

 Full Stack Developer
 --------------------

 Hello, this is Alaka Mubarak Opeyemi I'm a passionate Fullstack Developer living in Ibadan, Nigeria.
-I've made a lot of projects with multiple web technologies.
-I love being part of a solution driven tech community .
+I've done a lot of projects with multiple web technologies.
+I love being part of a solution-driven tech community.
 I love to teach others about web development.
-I love open source development and I build things on my GitHub profile (here).
-I am a personate developer using JavaScript and Node.Js for back-end development and engineering .
+I love open-source development and I build things on my GitHub profile (here).
+I am a personal developer using JavaScript and Node.Js for back-end development and engineering.

 * 🌍  I'm based in Oyo State, Nigeria.
 * 🖥️  See my portfolio at [My Portfolio](http://mab-rook.github.io/portfolio/)
 * ✉️  You can contact me at [mubarakmahmunalaka@gmail.com](mailto:mubarakmahmunalaka@gmail.com)
 * 🧠  I'm learning Node.js
-* 🤝  I'm open to collaborating on Any Full stack project involving Node.js
+* 🤝  I'm open to collaborating on any stack project involving Node.js

 ### Skills